orcasound/orcaal-research/src/training_script/README.md

 1. classpath: The path to the spectrogram images
 2. noofepochs: The number of epochs for which the model is to be trained

+Note: Please make sure to select the same model for the same type of spectrogram.
+If you are using different model make sure to change the img_width, img_height in the script

 - Thanks [Diego](https://github.com/jd-rs) for testing these scripts out on your computer!
 - Thanks [OrcaCNN](https://github.com/axiom-data-science/OrcaCNN) as your repository was extremely useful and it helped me alot